 Moxy Portsmouth NH

 Moxy is a great ‘date night’ small plate, Tapas restaurant with some very creative cuisine on the menu.
 This is a personal favorite Portsmouth NH restaurant for me.
 My girlfriend and I have had some absolutely-amazing meals this fine establishment.
+I personally feel it is one of the best restaurants in New Hampshire!

 They are located at 106 Penhallow St, Portsmouth, NH 03801